-In preparing the financial report, the Council are responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Council either intend to liquidate the Group or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Council is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Council either intends to liquidate the Group or to cease operations, or have no realistic alternative but to do so.

-The Council are responsible for overseeing the Group's financial reporting process.
+Those charged with governance are responsible for overseeing the Group's financial reporting process.